Forethought-Technologies/AutoChain/docs/tool.md

 - **arg_description**
 Function calling feature of OpenAI supports adding description for each argument.
 User could pass a dictionary of arg name and description using `arg_description` parameter.
-They will be formatted into the prompt when using `OpenAIFunctionAgent`.
+They will be formatted into the prompt when using `OpenAIFunctionsAgent`.